solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/OptimismMultisig.md

     }
     ```

--   `build()`: Sets the necessary actions for your proposal.
-[Refer](../overview/architecture/proposal-functions.md#build-function).
+    Since these changes do not persist from runs themselves, after the contracts are deployed, the user must update the Addresses.json file with the newly deployed contract addresses.

+-   `build()`: Add actions to the proposal contract.
+[See build function](../overview/architecture/proposal-functions.md#build-function).
 In this example, the L1 NFT Bridge is upgraded to a new implementation.
 The actions should be written in solidity code and in the order they should be executed.
 Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function.
-The `caller` address is passed into `buildModifier` that will call actions in `build`.
+The The `caller` address is passed into `buildModifier` that will call actions in `build`.
 The caller is the Optimism Multisig for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

     ```solidity
     function build()